-The Alpine Tunnel led from the Arkansas River Valley, thru the Continental Divide to Gunnison back in the day
+The Alpine Tunnel led from the Arkansas River Valley, thru the Continental Divide to Gunnison back in the day.

 The Arkansas River Valley

 - The northern fork of the headwaters of the Arkansas River is about 50 miles north near Leadville, at the Climax mine molybdenum ore deposit.

-- U.S. Hwy 50 traverses the South side of the river in the canyon while closely following the Tennessee Pass Railroad line on the North bank of the river down the canyon .
+- U.S. Hwy 50 traverses the South side of the river in the canyon while closely following the Tennessee Pass Railroad line.

 The DRG&W line was known as the Scenic Line of the World.

-A short distance later, the hwy crosses the Arkansas River and enters the Royal Gorge area and its famous suspension bridge.
+- A short distance later, the highway crosses the Arkansas River, climbs a hill and enters the Royal Gorge area and its famous suspension bridge.

 - ADX Supermax Prison, the only federal Supermax prison in the United States is located southeast of Hwy 50 & Canon City at Florence, Colorado.

 - The city of Pueblo is at the edge of the Rocky Mountains, at the beginning of the plains of southeastern Colorado.

 ARKANSAS RIVER FACTS

-The name “Arkansas,” which had applied only to the lower reaches of the river, was carried westward by American traders and trappers.
+- The name “Arkansas,” which had applied only to the lower reaches of the river, was carried westward by American traders and trappers.

-The upper portion of the Arkansas River cascades out of the rugged Rocky Mountains and drops 10,000 feet in only 125 miles.
+- The upper portion of the Arkansas River cascades out of the rugged Rocky Mountains and drops 10,000 feet in only 125 miles.

-The river served as the boundary between the United States and Mexico from 1820 to 1846.
+- The river served as the boundary between the United States and Mexico from 1820 to 1846.